sarev/photonarium/README.md

 ## Why Imaginary?

 Your photos are personal.
 They live on your hard drive, and that's where they should stay.
-Imaginary helps you browse, search, and manage your image collection entirely on your own computer—no subscriptions, no cloud uploads, no privacy concerns.
+Imaginary helps you browse, search, and manage your image collection entirely on your own computer.
+No subscriptions, no cloud uploads, no privacy concerns.

 Imaginary is designed to run fast even with huge photo libraries.
-It uses locally-running AI models for semantic search and face recognition, so you can find photos by describing what's in them ("sunset over mountains", "birthday cake") or by who's in them ("photos of Alice and Bob together")—all without sending your images anywhere.
+It uses locally-running AI models for semantic search and face recognition, so you can find photos by describing what's in them ("sunset over mountains", "birthday cake") or by who's in them ("photos of Alice and Bob together"), all without sending your images anywhere.

 ## Features

-- **Smart Search** — Find images by describing their content, not just filenames
+- **Smart Search**: Find images by describing their content, not just filenames
-- **Face Recognition** — Automatically detect and recognise people in your photos
+- **Face Recognition**: Automatically detect and recognise people in your photos
-- **Duplicate Detection** — Find identical, near-identical, similar, and related images
+- **Duplicate Detection**: Find identical, near-identical, similar, and related images
-- **Fast Browsing** — Virtual scrolling handles collections of any size smoothly
+- **Fast Browsing**: Virtual scrolling handles collections of any size smoothly
-- **Image Information** — View metadata, dimensions, histograms, and add your own descriptions and ratings
+- **Image Information**: View metadata, dimensions, histograms, and add your own descriptions and ratings
-- **Fullscreen Viewer** — Zoom, pan, navigate, and tag faces in your photos
+- **Fullscreen Viewer**: Zoom, pan, navigate, and tag faces in your photos
-- **Light & Dark Themes** — Easy on the eyes, day or night
+- **Light & Dark Themes**: Easy on the eyes, day or night
-- **Fully Offline** — Everything runs locally (AI models download once on first use)
+- **Fully Offline**: Everything runs locally (AI models download once on first use)

 ## Installation